Treasure hunters

 The gold adds to the size of the treasure the group is holding.
 The iron is immediately distributed among the members of the winning group according to the following rules:

-• soldiers who have spent ammunition receive back 75% of the iron they contain;
+• Soldiers who spend ammunition receive back 75% of the iron contained in it.

-• fighters who knock out at least 1 unit of health from the enemy receive a share of 75% of the iron from the ammunition spent by the defeated side.
+• Fighters who knock out at least 1 health point from the enemy receive a share of 75% of the iron from the ammunition spent by the defeated side.
 Each fighter’s share is determined in proportion to the number of units of health he knocked out from the enemy.

 When distributing iron, quantities are rounded to two decimal places, which may result in small distribution losses.